 If you find the 27-inch screen of the Dell U2723QE too small and prefer the best office monitor with more screen space, look into ultrawide monitors like the Dell U4025QW, which you can get directly from Dell's website.
 The main advantage of such a large screen is that you can easily open multiple windows next to each other, which is ideal for multitasking.
 While it doesn't get as bright as the U2723QE and struggles to handle reflections in very bright rooms, it still performs well in rooms with a few lights around.

 Like the U2723QE, it has a massive USB hub that includes five USB-C and five USB-A ports, and it also has a KVM switch.
-This means you can connect all kinds of devices, and it supports at least 90W of power delivery through the USB-C port that supports Thunderbolt 4, which is ideal even for connecting power-hungry laptops.
+This means you can connect all kinds of devices, and it supports at least 90W of power delivery through a USB-C port that supports Thunderbolt 4, which is ideal even for connecting power-hungry laptops.
 That said, this monitor is expensive, so you can also check out the smaller 34-inch Dell U3425WE if you want something cheaper.
 It has many of the same features, but it has a lower 3440x1440 resolution, so the text isn't as sharp.

 If you don't need an ultrawide screen like the Dell U4025QW or want to save a bit of money, check out the ASUS ProArt Display PA279CRV instead, which you can often find for less than the Dell U2723QE.
 It's very similar to the U2723QE as it also has a 27-inch, 4k screen, but there are a few trade-offs for getting this cheaper option.
 It doesn't have a KVM switch and has a smaller USB hub, but it still offers a USB-C port with DisplayPort Alt Mode, and it has another USB-C port and three USB-A ports to connect to other devices.